LGN520/farreach-public/ycsb-implementation.md

 			- TODO: Server-side recovery vs. rocksdb size
 	+ Huancheng
 		- Implement evaluation for static latency
-			- TODO: Scripts: test_server_rotation_latency.sh and calculate_latency_statistics.sh static latency
+			- TODO: Scripts: remote/test_server_rotation_latency.sh and remote/calculate_latency_statistics.sh for static latency
-				+ TODO: test_server_rotation_latency.py uses thpt results of server rotation to calculate the expected target for the current method for the fixed 1MOPS aggregate thpt, and then invoke test_server_rotation_latency.sh
+				+ NOTE: test_server_rotation_latency.sh uses per-rotation target (i.e., OPS per physical client) to start clients
+				+ NOTE: calculate_latency_statistics.sh still invokes local/calculate_statistics_helper.py yet with benchmark/output/<workloadname>-statistics/<methodname>-static<scale>-latency-client<0/1>.out, which is different from the thpt statistics
 			- TODO: YCSB: limit target (# of operations of all client threads per second) for static latency of corresponding method
 			- TODO: YCSB: save statistics file with different name from that of static thpt
 			- TODO: Update benchmark.md to give details of static latency under server rotation as a module in exp1, which is referred by the following exps (except exp3)
+			- TODO: Think about how we set target thpt in exp2 with different storage servers (maybe 1MOPS per 16 servers -> change TARGET_AGGTHPT in local/calculate_target_helper.py)?
 		* Evaluation
 			* TODO: Finish experiment 2
 			* TODO: Finish experiment 4
+			* TODO: Update benchmark.md for each exp including code change and configuration change
 			* TODO: Run experiment 1 on Twitter Traces
 				- TODO: Test ScanResponseSplit of range query and GetResponseLargevalue for large value
 				- NOTE: double-check the Twitter Traces of the choosen clusters before experiments (maybe we can have a discussion)